tunckankilic/DevsNetwork/README.md

-**Going to Start at first of june, estimated deadline will be 10th of july**
+**Going to Start at 5th of june, estimated deadline will be 15th of july**

 **Devs Network**